10 Business Analyst Performance Goals

 Consider the following specific goals for your performance plan:

-Participants in The Business Analyst Blueprint® certification program learn and apply techniques in business process analysis, use cases and wireframes, data modeling, as well as the end-to-end business analysis process while also earning their Applied Certification in Business Analysis™ (ACBA).
+Participants in The Business Analyst Blueprint® program learn and apply techniques in business process analysis, use cases and wireframes, data modeling, as well as the end-to-end business analysis process.

 While you can broaden your BA skill set even while working in a consistent BA role, changing things up just about forces you to use or improve your skills.
 So let’s look at a few ways to change things up.

 Your business analysis skills become more valuable as you learn to work with new stakeholders and gain a broader exposure to new domains.
-Doing the same type of work, but in a new context, forces you to take your skills to the next level.
+Doing the same type of work, but in a new context, takes your skills to the next level.

 For one of your performance goals, look for an assignment in a new business unit, department, or business domain.